 The gig could apparently be heard up to a mile away, with a legion of guards descending on the venue until the gig finished at around 5am.

 It wasn't the first time that Bowie had played at an intimate venue in South Dublin.

-The Baggot Inn and The Waterfront were the two venues venue that Bowie's Tin Machine band performed warm up shows before embarking on a proper.
+The Baggot Inn and The Waterfront were the two venues venue that Bowie's Tin Machine band performed warm up shows in before embarking on a proper tour.